paser-group/continuous-secsoft/fall25-sqa/workshops/w14-ANGR/README.md

 Create a Python program that extracts the following information for all binaries in the `binaries.tar.gz` file.

-- The control flow graph
+- The control flow graph in text format
 - Number of nodes in the control flow graph
 - Number of edges in the control flow graph
 - Memory ranges for all objects